Assisted Hygiene Implementation & Optimization

 Most practices can increase capacity from 8 patients a day to 12+ -

-a 50% increase in daily hygiene capacity without adding rooms or providers.
+a 50% or more increase in daily hygiene capacity without adding rooms or providers.

 Alignment between production and compensation